AugustNing/princeton-food/README.md

 **Tacoria** - popular joint for chipotle style food (Mexican?
 Tex mex?
 Not too sure).
 I think of it like chipotle but better and more pricey.
 If you’re a chipotle fan there’s one next to trader joes on Route 1, 5 min drive from campus.

 **Taste of Mexico** - More authentic Mexican food compared to Tacoria.
 Small place that is on the opposite side of Nassau St, so you need to go through the alley near KBG.
+The food is OK but it does scratch any mexican cravings you might have.

-**Local Greek** - good greek food.
+**Local Greek** - [Note this is on Leigh Ave which is a 15 min walk/5 min drive] good greek food.
 Sorta pricey but good for celebrations/birthdays.
 If you’re really into eating meat I would recommending getting a couple friends and getting the mixed grilled platter - it’s an experience.

-**Small Bites by Local Greek / Greek Bites** - right on nassau and is a popular lunch spot.

 **Olives** - very popular lunch spot, deli vibes.
 Has a fair share of greek food, sandwiches, etc. decently vegetarian friendly